Home Data Solidity Programming Essentials - Second Edition

 Transactions

 A transaction is an agreement between a buyer and a seller, a supplier and a consumer, or a provider and a consumer that there will be an exchange of assets, products, or services for currency, cryptocurrency, or some other asset, either in the present or in the future.
 Ethereum helps in executing the transaction.
-Following are the three types of transactions that can be executed in Ethereum:
+The following are the three types of transactions that can be executed in Ethereum:

 • An externally owned account sending Ether to another externally owned account in a transaction